CS 112 - Introduction to Computer Science II

 Honor Code

 Honesty, Integrity, Honor.
 These are more important than anything we will teach in this class.
-Students can and are encouraged to help each other understand course concepts, but all graded work must be done independently unless otherwise specified.
-The work you submit (including both code and problem solving ideas expressed in the code) should be your independent work.
+Students can and are encouraged to help each other understand course concepts, but all graded work must be done independently unless otherwise specified (e.g. group work).
+Submitted work should be created by those submitting it.
 Submission of plagiarized code or design work is a violation of the Honor Code, which I strictly enforce.
-For detailed information about the honor code, see http://www.gettysburg.edu/about/offices/provost/advising/honor_code/index.dot.
+For detailed information about the Honor Code, see https://www.gettysburg.edu/offices/center-student-success/honor-code/.